-- 10.3.1.
-If the building is of an historic nature (this information can usually be obtained from the planning section of the local authority) consultation must take place with: - · Scottish Ministers (Historic Scotland should be informed) - the planning authority (particularly where the planning authority is not the local authority, such as in a national park) - and such other persons as the local authority see fit before serving a notice or carrying out work.
-There is a single qualification of this need to consult.
+10.3.1.
+If the building is of an historic nature (this information can usually be obtained from the planning section of the local authority) consultation must take place with:

+- Scottish Ministers (Historic Environment Scotland should be informed); - the planning authority (particularly where the planning authority is not the local authority, such as in a national park); and - such other persons as the local authority see fit before serving a notice or carrying out work.

 10.3.2.
-When serving a dangerous building notice or carrying out urgent work under Section 29(3) of the Act, the consultation is required only if reasonably practicable.
+When serving a dangerous building notice or carrying out urgent work under section 29(3) of the Act, the consultation is required only if reasonably practicable.
 It is however still good practice to limit the action taken in relation to a historic building to the minimum needed to protect the public until the proper consultations have taken place.